First Lady of Chile

-The first lady of Chile (Primera dama de Chile) is the title for the wife of the president of Chile, who is traditionally responsible for directing and coordinating activities in the social field of the presidency and accompanying the president in ceremonies or official activities, for example, on state visits.
+The first lady of Chile (Primera dama de Chile) is wife of the president of Chile, who is traditionally responsible for directing and coordinating activities in the social field of the presidency and accompanying the president in ceremonies or official activities, including state visits.
 Although not an official title, it is widely used in formal protocol and has been used in some decrees.

 History

 In colonial times, the wives of the royal governors (known also as "presidents") were called Presidentas.
 The title was still in use after Chile become a republic in the 19th century; the term, was slowly superseded by the newer First Lady, similar to the one used in other countries.
 (Note: The term Presidenta has been adopted in current times as the female version of Presidente, the title of President in Spanish (for example, when Michelle Bachelet assumed as the first female President of Chile in 2006).)

-Due to the complex evolution of the Head of State of Chile after the emancipation from Spain and the non-official character of the title, it is not possible to define who was the "first First Lady".
+Due to the complex evolution of the head of state of Chile after the emancipation from Spain and the non-official character of the title, it is not possible to define who was the first first lady.
 Potential options include: